cldf-datasets/liljegrenhindukush/raw/PH01b-RetroflexPlosives.md

 | c.  | /awndaj/ | ‘grandfather’ (ASK-KinWS:013) |
 | d.  | /muɖuk / | ‘frog’ (ASK-ValQuestWS:034)   |

-The presence of retroflex plosives is a strongly areal feature, present in as many as 50 of the sample languages.
-They are absent in the inventories of the Turkic languages, some of the Iranian languages and in Tibeto-Burman Ladakhi.
+The presence of retroflex plosives is a strongly areal feature, absent only in the inventories of the Turkic languages, some of the Iranian languages and possibly in one of the Tibeto-Burman languages.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|